daniele-salvagni/escape-from-the-aliens/README.md

 ## Implementation details ##

-The whole architecture of the application follows the **MVC** pattern, the model contains all the information to store the state of the game manager, the controller manages game initialization and rules, the view is comosed by two parts: a remote view on the game manager connected to the local view on the game player to reotely interact with the controller.
+The whole architecture of the application follows the **MVC** pattern, the model contains all the information to store the state of the game manager, the controller manages game initialization and rules, the view is composed by two parts: a remote view on the game manager connected to the local view on the game player to remotely interact with the controller.

 ### Model ###